Go is a language supporting built-in concurrent programming.

 some other computation-intensive programs running on the same OS,

-might happen after the read of x
+the write of x might happen after the read of x.

-This is why we should never use time.Sleep
+This is why we should never use time.Sleep calls to do

 synchronizations in formal projects.